sigp/lighthouse/book/src/slasher.md

 * Flag: `--slasher-max-db-size GIGABYTES`
 * Argument: maximum size of the database in gigabytes
-* Default: 256 GB
+* Default: 512 GB

 Both database backends LMDB and MDBX place a hard limit on the size of the database file.
 You can use the `--slasher-max-db-size` flag to set this limit.
 It can be adjusted after initialization if the limit is reached.

-By default the limit is set to accommodate the default history length and around 600K validators (with about 30% headroom) but you can set it lower if running with a reduced history length.
+By default the limit is set to accommodate the default history length and around 1 million validators but you can set it lower if running with a reduced history length.
 The space required scales approximately linearly in validator count and history length, i.e. if you halve either you can halve the space required.